TobiasNickel/tXml/README.md

   // your logic here ...
 }
 ```
 The transform stream is great, because when your logic within the processing loop is slow, the file read stream will also run slower, and not fill up the RAM memory.
-For a more detailed explanation read [here](http://tnickel.de/2019/10/15/2019-10-for-async-on-nodejs-streams/)
+For a more detailed explanation read [here](https://tnickel.de/2019/10/15/2019-10-for-async-on-nodejs-streams/)

+## Changelog
+ - version 4.0.1
+   - fixed children type definition not to include number (issue #20)
+   - add `hr` to self closing tags
+   - new parser option `keepWhitespace` (issue #21)

 ## Developer

 ![Tobias Nickel](https://avatars1.githubusercontent.com/u/4189801?s=150)

-[Tobias Nickel](http://tnickel.de/) German software developer in Shanghai.
+[Tobias Nickel](https://tnickel.de/) German software developer in Shanghai.